SilvesterYu/KUKA-Notes/README.md

 # To clarify with Kinesis Lab

 - Can we have a 2 finger gripper?
 If so, what are the ros-packages?
 What topic and message should I publish to control it?
 - For the Camera , I am planning to use 2 Intel D455i camera on the KUKA arm, as recommended by Prof. Tzes.
 May I know if the lab has it? and if it is, is there a ROS package that the lab is using?
 (Can I get point clouds and RGB data from it?)
+What topic and message should I subscribe to control it?
 - What is the best (or usual way) to segment and clean up the point clouds?
 Any suggestions?
 - How to connect to KUKA iiwa?
 What topics and messages should I publish to control it?
 Does it support Inverse Kinematics?